What is mortgage amortization?

 “Get the most favorable rate and terms for yourself.
 Then, if more funds are available in your budget, pay your loan down more quickly than scheduled,” he says.

-“$2his way, if a financial challenge occurs and you need the funds, you can temporarily or permanently stop making accelerated payments without any problems or repercussions.”
+When you’re choosing to make larger payments on your 30-year loan but “a financial challenge occurs and you need the funds, you can temporarily or permanently stop making accelerated payments without any problems or repercussions,” Smith says.

 Should you shorten your amortization schedule?